-With FIFO workers being away for long periods of time, it can be important to connect with others who are going through and understand your situation and to build a network of support around you.
+With FIFO workers being away for long periods of time, it can be important to connect with others who are going through a similar situation in order to build a network of support around you.
 Luckily in Brisbane, there are many support options for FIFO families.

-Facebook groups for FIFO families in Brisbane
+Facebook Groups for FIFO Families in Brisbane

 FIFO Connections Brisbane